-The most common terms in Spanish for the tango position where a follower's foot is "sandwiched" between the leader's feet are el sandwich, el sanguchito, or la modida.
+The most common terms in Spanish for the tango position where a follower's foot is "sandwiched" between the leader's feet are el sandwich, el sandwichito, el sanguche, or el sanguchito.

 The most common sandwich sequence is: